AlamHasabie/transport-game-backend/README.md

 ### Turn
 #### Beginning of a turn
-In the beginning of every turn, server will emit information about which player will play.\n **Server**
+In the beginning of every turn, server will emit information about which player will play.<br/>
+**Server**
 ```js
 io.emit("turn",{